cconover/author-customization/author-customization/readme.txt

 == Description ==

-NEED TEXT HERE
+Author Customization gives you much more flexibility in managing post and page author data.
+Your author data will no longer be tied to the WordPress user system, and can now be managed on a per-post basis.

+Features:
+* Per-post author display name and biographical info
+* TinyMCE (WYSIWYG) editor for user profile and per-post biographical info
+* rel="nofollow" link inside biographical info entries

 == Installation ==

 1. Upload the `author-customization` directory to the `wp-content/plugins` directory
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. Adjust the settings on the `Author Customization` Settings page
+3. Adjust the settings on the `Author Custom` Settings page

 == Frequently Asked Questions ==